Deltaus/sSyntaxParser/README.md

 # sSyntaxParser
-lab2 of Principles of Compling
+lab2 of Principles of Compiling